Toblerone, Karaburma: Residential building and observation tower

 The tallest building in Karaburma is therefore a residential tower, which could be called a skyscraper without exaggeration, as it is much taller than the famous Nebotičnik in Slovenian capital of Ljubljana and also has four more floors, i.e. seventeen.

 It was designed by the architect Risto Šekerinski; started in 1960 and completed in 1963 it is located at 9 Mija Kovačević Street next to the Orthodox Theology, which is part of the University of Belgrade.
-This is definitely the most important point of Karaburma and perhaps even the entire Palilula Municipality, as it rises right next to the Pančevo Bridge, which connects Serbia proper with Vojvodina; at the same time, its peak is one of the most beautiful viewpoints in the wider Belgrade area.
+It rises right next to the Pančevo Bridge, which connects Serbia proper with Vojvodina.

-Simple people say that it is not very pleasant to live near a heavy traffic junction.
+Those living near traffic junctions often hear constant loud noises from the junction.
 Academician and university professor Vitez, also lived on the 11th floor and he became seriously ill.
 His parents were conscious Slovenes; they had to flee from the fascists after the World War I from Trieste and found a hospitable reception - like many other Slovene Littora inhabitants - right here in Belgrade.
 If a person is young and healthy, it doesn't matter to them at all; but if he is sick or old, an elevator is invaluable - both to them and to other residents.
 There are many high-rise buildings here in Belgrade in which patients or old persons also live - without elevators.
-Therefore, the great advantage of this building is that it has two elevators.

 Brutalism is a style that is somewhat repulsive to the artistic taste of today's people and is hardly found anywhere else.
 Nevertheless, in its time, this was a magnificent building where scientists lived - the most excellent lecturers, academics and professors of the University of Belgrade; in addition, each room had its own telephone at a time when they were still extremely rare.
 At that time, there were neither mobile phones nor smartphones; in fact, the telephone was a real rarity; in 1969, Toblerone had 104 connections installed, as this building was conceived as a magnificent residential tower for Belgrade university.
 The entire building is circular inside, has two elevators and triangular terraces.

-At first glance, one gets the impression that several important institutions are piled up in one location: an important roundabout, then a skyscraper, behind it in the traditional - and therefore completely different - medieval Serbian style "The Orthodox Theological Faculty of Belgrade "Sveti Sava"; on the other side of the road is the famous - but unfortunately dilapidated – stadium OFK Beograd.
-If we add that nearby - a little further down on the same street - there is also a department of "Hospital Mother and Child".
-Let's also add that the Slovenian furniture company "Lesnina" also had a warehouse right under the hospital, then the picture of the unusual - but still very important neighborhood - will be almost complete.
+At first glance, one gets the impression that several institutions are piled up in one location: a roundabout, then a skyscraper, behind it in the traditional, medieval Serbian style "The Orthodox Theological Faculty of Belgrade "Sveti Sava"; on the other side of the road is the remains of the stadium OFK Beograd.
+We can add that nearby - a little further down on the same street - there is also a department of "Hospital Mother and Child".
+The Slovenian furniture company "Lesnina" also had a warehouse right under the hospital, at that time considered unusual.
+It is still an important neighborhood and will be almost complete.